 Members' four year terms begin mid-year on June 17 and end on June 16.
-The member listing that follows includes members who were serving as of December 31, 2015.
-An updated list of Commission members may be accessed on the Commission's website at www.cjc.state.wa.us.
+The member listing that follows includes members who were serving as of December 31, 2019.
+A current list of Commission members and meeting dates may be accessed on the Commission's website at www.cjc.state.wa.us.